Abdur Raquib Khandaker: After liberation

 Khandaker served as the Superintendent of Police in Khulna District in 1971 before the Bangladesh Liberation War.
-In 1974, Khandaker sustained an injury from an accident while on duty which affected him for the rest of his life.
+In 1974, Khandaker sustained an injury from an accident while on duty, which affected him for the rest of his life.

-From 1980 to 1986, Abdur Raquib Khandaker served as the president of the Bangladesh Football Federation.
+From 1976 to 1986, Khandaker served as the president of the Bangladesh Football Federation.

-In 1976, he was the Deputy Inspector General of Police stationed in the police headquarters in Dhaka.
-He also served as the Deputy Inspector General of Rajshahi Police range.
+In 1976, he was the deputy inspector general of police stationed in the police headquarters in Dhaka.
+He also served as the deputy inspector general of the Rajshahi Police range.

-Khandaker was appointed the third Commissioner of the Dhaka Metropolitan Police.
+Khandaker was appointed the third commissioner of the Dhaka Metropolitan Police.
 He served from 2 February 1979 to 8 February 1982.
-Later he was appointed the Commissioner of the Dhaka Metropolitan Police for a second term from 10 March 1983 to 4 April 1984.
+Later he was appointed the commissioner of the Dhaka Metropolitan Police for a second term from 10 March 1983 to 4 April 1984.

-Abdur Raquib Khandaker was stationed in the Permanent mission of Bangladesh to the United Nations and was elected to the United Nations Economic and Social Council in 1984.
+Khandaker was elected to the United Nations Economic and Social Council in 1984.
 He served in the Crime Prevention and Control Committee of the United Nations.

-Abdur Raquib Khandaker served as the 8th Inspector General of Bangladesh Police from 31 December 1985 to 28 February 1990.
+Khandaker served as the inspector general of the Bangladesh Police from 31 December 1985 to 28 February 1990.
 He served under military dictator Hussain Mohammad Ershad.

-In 1999, Abdur Raquib Khandaker was awarded the National Sports Awards as a sports organizer and enthusiast.
-He wrote Society Politics & Civil Order: Memoirs of the Police Chief of Bangladesh on 1 January 2002.
+In 1999, Khandaker was awarded the National Sports Awards as a sports organizer.
+He wrote a memoir, Society Politics & Civil Order, published in 1998.
 He wrote about experiences as a Bengali officer in the Pakistan establishment and later working in independent Bangladesh.
 He also wrote for The Daily Star as a columnist.

 Death

-Khandaker died on 25 August 2010.
+Khandaker died on 25 August 2010 at Bangkok General Hospital in Thailand.